authorizerdev/docs/pages/authorizer-js/functions.md

 Either `email` or `phone_number` is required

-Following is the response for `resendOtp` function
+It returns the following keys in response `data` object

 **Response**
 | Key | Description |